Short Story - Hill of Hope - Grant Eagar

 The Hill of Hope

 A few days later, my sister-in-law asks me how I'm holding up.
-I tell her that since I've been through this before, I try to remember how I dealt with it back then.
-I felt it was a combination of hard work searching for a job, as well as faith in god's help and optimism in the future.
-That finding a new job may take a while.
+I tell her that since I've been through this before, I try to remember how I dealt with it.
+I felt it was a combination of making my job search my full-time job, faith in god's plan for me, and optimism in the future.
 I tell her I try to focus on those things I have control over.

 Another time when I was unemployed, my wife and I would take a walk every morning.
 First, we would start the walk with optimism and walk up a hill, talking about some of the positive job opportunities that I had.
 We called it the hill of hope.
 We would turn a corner, then walk down the hill to another corner.
 By this time, we were less hopeful and occasionally negative, so we would call this the corner of despair.
 I've learned that being of good cheer is hard work.